 Facilities Planning is comprised of one full-time Director who maintains overall responsibility and direction for the department.
 This position is also designated as the campus Code Compliance Manager responsible for building code compliance, issuance of building permits, and all code review issues.
 A full-time Capital Project Assistant provides administration support of construction/consultant contracts, payment applications, ceritified payroll, vendor review, MWBE review and project site support.
 A full-time Capital Project Manager provides technical knowledge during all phases of a project.
 Both the Director and Capital Project Manager follow designated projects from the initial to end stages and provide all monitoring, management, and coordination required between these stages.
-A shared half-time Office Assistant provides the necessary administrative support required of the department and all associated activities.

-The 2021-2022 Annual Report for the Facilities Planning Department highlights many accomplishments including:
+The 2022-2023 Annual Report for the Facilities Planning Department highlights many accomplishments including: